devbret/online-opsec/README.md

 * **Survive Like a Spy** - written by Jason Hanson, published on September 8th of 2020

 ### Browser Extensions
-Critical browser add-ons for Firefox.
+Critical security and privacy add-ons for the Firefox Browser.

 * **[Clear Browsing Data](https://addons.mozilla.org/en-US/firefox/addon/clear-browsing-data/)** - "*Delete browsing data directly from the browser toolbar.
 Clear cookies, history and cache with a single click.*" (Recommended)
 * **[ClearURLs](https://addons.mozilla.org/en-US/firefox/addon/clearurls/)** - "*...automatically remove tracking elements from URLs to help protect your privacy when browsing through the Internet.*" (Recommended)